Amazon Advertising Reports: How to Analyze & Utilize Them

 1. Campaign report

-Campaign reports provide a summary of Sponsored Display ads performance by the campaign for a specific date range.
+Campaign reports provide a summary of Sponsored Display ad campaign performance for a specific date range.

 2. Targeting report

-Target reports provide insights about performance metrics for targets in all your Sponsored Display campaigns.
+Target reports provide insights about performance metrics for targets in all your Sponsored Display ad campaigns.

 3. Advertised product report